 I was thinking about greens the other day and decided to make a batch, but I wanted to try something different from my usual version(s) of Utica Greens.
 I wanted a low-carb version this time and to try a different mix of greens.
 Although I hadn't specifically set out to accomplish this, what I ended up with was a great option for a vegan dish without feeling like you're missing out on the meat.
-The combination of the more fibrous texture of the stalks from the greens, the heat from the peppers, that buttery, almost fatty feel of the Great Northern beans, and the flavor of the fennel seeds made this feel/taste as thought you were eating a dish with spicy Italian sausages.
+The combination of the more fibrous texture of the stalks from the greens, the heat from the peppers, that buttery, almost fatty feel of the Great Northern beans, and the flavor of the fennel seeds made this feel/taste as though you were eating a dish with spicy Italian sausages.

 This was my dinner last night, but it would make for a great side dish, or throw a fried egg over the top and serve up a plate for breakfast.